 2. Total Cost of Attendance may not be

-This is the total amount that students pay to attend college.
+Total Cost of Attendance is the total amount that students pay to attend college.
 It includes tuition, room and board, and books and fees.
 Colleges like to just compare tuition because it makes the costs look cheaper.
-Room and board generally adds another $10,000 to the cost of college.
+Room and board generally adds another $10,000 to the cost of college, often more.
 Of course, the amount will vary depending on the room and meal options a student chooses.
 It used to be that at public institutions, the cost of room and board would easily exceed tuition so living at home was a major money saver.
 Not anymore.

 Rather than raising tuition, which is the way colleges liked to be compared, colleges will add mandatory fees to cover funding for transportation options, athletic facilities, recreation options, and so on.
 Students will find that they can opt out of very few of these fees.
 Think of Total Cost of Attendance like the bottom-line sticker price when you’re looking at the price of a car on the lot.